wp-plugins/fancybox-for-wordpress/readme.txt

 == Changelog ==

 This changelog is for the WordPress plugin.
-For the Fancybox main changelog go to its [home page](http://fancy.klade.lv/).
+For the Fancybox main changelog go to its [home page](http://fancybox.net/changelog/).

+= 2.7.3 =
+* Fixed: Settings not saving in some browsers.
+Thanks to [supertomate](http://wordpress.org/support/topic/plugin-fancybox-for-wordpress-save-changes-button-doesnt-submit-form?replies=7#post-1765041)
+* Fixed: JS being added to other plugins' configuration pages.
+Thanks to [Brandon Dove](http://wordpress.org/support/topic/plugin-fancybox-for-wordpress-theres-a-problem-with-is_plugin_page?replies=1#post-1888828)
+* Added: Support section in options page with better information

 = 2.7.2 =
 * Fixed: Layout problem in options page in WordPress 2.9